United Nations Peacekeeping Force in Cyprus: Fatalities

+Up to and including 26 March 2025, UNFICYP has suffered 184 fatalities, with 145 of these being due to an accident or illness.

 Deployment

 UNFICYP is headquartered from the Blue Beret Camp next to the abandoned airport of Nicosia.
-The current force commander is Major General Ingrid Gjerde of Norway, (UNFICYP) Force Commander of United Nations Peacekeeping Force in Cyprus.
+The current force commander is Major General Erdenebat Batsuuri of Mongolia, (UNFICYP) Force Commander of United Nations Peacekeeping Force in Cyprus.

 Prior to 1974

 Upon UNFICYP's arrival on the island, the national contingents were each assigned a sector, which mostly coincided with the boundaries of the civil districts: